BioinformaticsTrainingXie/team_Methylation-Badassays/progress_report.md

 ##### Did you have any positive results?
 If no, postulate a discussion as to why that may be.
 Provide plots and/or tables to present your results. - List some challenges that you encountered?
 How will you address them?
 =======
 ##### What are your primary results?
-We've done some preliminary exploratory analysis.
-Here we are showing that we've done this and this...
-(Nivi I think this is the best place to put your plots and comments here.
-Put a link to your script in the above section where your name is :) )
+We tried to do some preliminary exploratory analysis: [Here is an md describing snafus](https://github.com/STAT540-UBC/team_Methylation-Badassays/blob/master/data/Scripts/Exploratory.md) and the start of an [Rmd](https://github.com/STAT540-UBC/team_Methylation-Badassays/blob/master/data/Scripts/Exploratory2.Rmd) working off of the pre processing script.